GoktugEk/Widget-Recommendation/README.md

 # Widget-Recommendation
-Widget Recommendation Alogrithm for Jotform
+Widget Recommendation Alogrithm for Jotform.
+Accomplished project during the summer internship in 2020.